empalmer/cleverly/README.md

 We should see console output about the current iteration the algorithm is on, and the current value of `psi` being tested.
 This output is mainly for the user to see the progress of the algorithm.

+For more information about the available arguments, run `?cleverly()`.

 ``` r
 res <- cleverly(Y = Y,